CERTCC/SSVC/docs/howto/publication_decision.md

     The unit of work for the coordinator publication decision a single publication.
     For CERT/CC, this corresponds to a CERT Vulnerability Note.

-In the CERT/CC's vulnerability coordination practice, a single report leads to a single report which leads to a single publication.
+In the CERT/CC's vulnerability coordination practice, a single report leads to a single coordination case which leads to a single publication.
 Therefore the unit of work for the publication decision is often the same as the unit of work for the [coordination triage decision](coordination_triage_decision.md).